Can You Use Jojoba Oil As Lube Or For Anal Sex?

 Natural and organic personal lubricants can be water-based or oil-based.

 Your choice will depend on how you plan to use it.

 As with other oil-based lubes, natural and organic products made using oils derived from nuts, seeds, or flowers should be avoided by those who have allergies or sensitivities to such ingredients.

-Through our independent research, we tested and reviewed the best and safest natural and organic lubricants that are available to purchase right now.
+Through our independent research, we tested and reviewed the best and safest natural and organic lubricants that are available.

 - Are There Any Safe Home Lube Alternatives?

 If it’s an emergency — we’ve all been there, right? — you might need a lube alternative that can be found around the house.

 Don’t panic, there are some safe options you might have at hand: